-If your desired week or housing choice is full, please do not hesitate to sign up on our waitlist.
+If your desired housing choice is full, please do not hesitate to sign up on our waitlist.

 Well, hallelujah for video!